Fruit is an important part of a healthy diet.

 The starch in ripe bananas behaves more like a typical carbohydrate found in rice and pasta.

-But, because of their high fiber content, a banana’s rate lower in the glycemic index meaning they do not raise blood sugar levels as quickly as other carbohydrate-containing foods like soft drinks or white bread.
+But, because of their high fiber content, a banana’s rate is lower in the glycemic index meaning they do not raise blood sugar levels as quickly as other carbohydrate-containing foods like soft drinks or white bread.

 Bananas are nutrient-dense, portable, and delicious.